saltchicken/fripper/README.md

-# Frame Analysis
+# Fripper

-Analyze frames of video files and simplifies collecting input for advanced analysis.
+Analyze and rip frames of video files and simplifies collecting input for advanced analysis.

 ## Installation